GrandMoff100/WFCImages/README.md

-# WFCMazes
+# WFCImages

-Generate mazes with the wave function collapse algorithm.
+Generate images using the Wave Function Collapse algorithm.